Can’t Carry A Tune In A Bucket?

 Step 8 As they gain new skill and confidence, teach a simple melody such as “Silent Night” or “Do-Re-Mi.”

 Step 9 Repeat this session over and over.
 For best results do this daily for 3-6 days in a row.
-The more time in between sessions, the lengthier or more sessions will be required.
+The more time in between sessions, the lengthier and more sessions will be required.

 Step 10 Occasionally review the procedure with the subject over the next 6 months.